"Now Listen to Me..."

 TCM's current monthly schedule can be confirmed here.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.

 This month's Happy Birthday shout-out goes to the incredibly talented and warm-hearted composer Christopher Young who turns 60 on April 28th.

-I've had the distinct pleasure of meeting this gentleman more than several times.
-Chris' immense artistry is only matched by his gracious humility.
-This film composer's magnificent compositional works have always helped distinguish the films he's worked on, and often are so creatively memorable, they provide viewers with a singular incentive to see them.
-Some of his better known films include Hellraiser, Haunted Summer, Jennifer 8, Dream Lover, Murder in the First, Species, Murder at 1600, The Hurricane, Swordfish, The Core, Runaway Jury, The Exorcism of Emily Rose, Ghost Rider, Spider-Man 3, The Rum Diary, and Killing Season.
+I've had the pleasure of meeting with this gentleman more than several times.
+Chris' immense creative artistry is only matched by his gracious humility.
+This composer's magnificent compositional works have always helped distinguish the films he's worked on, and often are so creatively memorable, they provide viewers with a singular incentive to see them.
+Some of the better known films he's scored include Hellraiser, Haunted Summer, Jennifer 8, Dream Lover, Murder in the First, Species, Murder at 1600, The Hurricane, Swordfish, The Core, Runaway Jury, The Exorcism of Emily Rose, Ghost Rider, Spider-Man 3, The Rum Diary, and Killing Season.